A fusion learning method to subgroup analysis of Alzheimer's disease: Introduction

 To cluster the AD patients based on their cognitive scores observed over time, we consider a subject-specific nonparametric regression model, in which the heterogeneity can be driven by observed or unobserved latent covariates.
 More specifically, we model each patient's cognitive scores through an unknown functional curve of time.
 We approximate each curve by B-splines \citep{de2001practical,LiuYang2010,XueLiang2013,Ma2014}, and then apply pairwise fusion penalties to the spline coefficients, so that patients with similar disease trajectories can be automatically clustered into the same homogeneous subgroup.
 As a result, patients in the same identified subgroup share the same disease progressive curve.
 We use an alternating direction method of multipliers (ADMM) algorithm \citep{boyd2011distributed} that has a good convergence property to solve the optimization problem.
 Different from the GMM method, our method does not require to pre-specify the number of subgroup, nor does it need to provide the underlying distribution of the data.
-Instead, our estimation procedure only involves a working correlation matrix \citep{liangzeger1986,WangCarrollLin2005,Ma2012,MaSongWang2013} for the repeated measures of each subject, and the resulting estimator of the functional curve for each subgroup is robust to the specification of the correlation matrix, i.e., it is still a consistent estimator even if the working correlation matrix is mis-specified.
+Instead, our estimation procedure only involves a working correlation matrix \citep{liangzeger1986,WangCarrollLin2005,Ma2012,MaSongWang2013} for the repeated measures of each subject.
+We show that the resulting estimator of the functional curve for each subgroup is robust to the specification of the correlation matrix, i.e., it is still a consistent estimator even if the working correlation matrix is mis-specified.
+Moreover, we establish point-wise asymptotic normality of the functional curve estimator for each subgroup, so that statistical inference can be further conducted based on our clustering and estimation results.

 The rest of this article is organized as follows.
 Section \ref{SEC:model} describes the proposed model.
 Section \ref{SEC:estimation} introduces the model estimation procedure using concave fusion penalization method.
 In Section \ref{theory}, we establish the theoretical properties of the proposed estimators.
 Simulation studies are presented in Section \ref{SEC:simulation}.
-Section \ref{SEC:real} illustrates the application of the proposed method via Alzheimer's disease data.
-Discussions are provided in the last section.
-The related computation procedure and technical proof are included in the Appendix.
+Section \ref{SEC:real} illustrates the application of the proposed method to Alzheimer's disease data.
+Discussions are provided in Section \ref{discussion}.
+The related computation procedure and technical proofs are included in the Supplementary Material.